Molybdenum

 What is the recommended dosage of Molybdenum?

-The clinically studied dose for Molybdenum is 45 mcg/day (RDA for adults); tolerable upper intake level: 2,000 mcg (2 mg)/day; most dietary intakes easily meet RDA; supplemental doses typically 50–150 mcg/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 45 mcg/day (RDA for adults); tolerable upper intake level: 2,000 mcg (2 mg)/day; most dietary intakes easily meet RDA; supplemental doses typically 50–150 mcg/day Always follow the product label and check with a healthcare provider for personal advice.